florayedai/Getting-and-Clearning-Data-Project/README.md

 Good luck!

 ## Scripts included in this project

 1. run_analysis.r: R script to merge, extract, label and tidy data.
 2. codeBook.Rmd: Rmd file to create code book CodeBook.md
 3. README.Rmd: Rmd file to create readme file README.md
-4. tidyDataSet.txt: the tidy data set generated with run_analysis.r
+4. tidyDataSet.csv: the tidy data set generated with run_analysis.r
 5. CodeBook.md: a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data

 ## To reproduce this project

 1. Open R script run_analysis.r in Rstudio and click source to run it
-2. output files are: tidyDataSet.txt, CodeBook.md, README.md
+2. output files are: tidyDataSet.csv, CodeBook.md, README.md